bob-carpenter/stan-model-server/README.md

 ### R-based Samplers

 In time, the samplers available in Python will also be available through the R interface.
-For now, however, see the [worked example of Metropolis with a Stan model](example.R).
+For now, however, see the [worked example of gradient descent on the Bernoulli Stan model](example.R).

 ## License